Yuvrraaj/Voting-System/README.md

 # Secure C++ Online Voting System

-An enterprise grade multi threaded client server voting application built in C++17.
-The system demonstrates low level network programming cryptographic security concurrent database handling and cloud deployment.
+A secure client-server voting application built in C++ that demonstrates low level networking, cryptographic security, concurrent processing and database management.

-The project simulates a real world electronic election environment where voters interact with a client application that communicates securely with a centralized voting server.
+The system simulates a real election environment where voters interact with a client application that communicates with a centralized voting server.

-The system has been deployed on AWS EC2 to demonstrate distributed infrastructure and real world networking.
+The project has also been deployed on AWS EC2 to simulate a distributed production environment.

 # System Architecture